GuillermoBlasco/gmX/README.md

     ClusterGraph.apply(clusters: Map[Set[Variable], Set[Factor]], edges: Set[(Set[Variable], Set[Variable])], sc: SparkContext)

-You can find in `com.blackbox.gmx.impl.BeliefPropagationTest` class some examples where the graph is built this way.
+You can find in `edu.ub.guillermoblascojimenez.gmx.impl.BeliefPropagationTest` class some examples where the graph is built this way.

 Then you can calibrate the cluster graph with the method `calibrated` and you'll get in return a cluster graph with equal topology but the vertices shall be calibrated.

-The `com.blackbox.gmx.model` package contains the model classes required to build a cluster graph:
+The `edu.ub.guillermoblascojimenez.gmx.model` package contains the model classes required to build a cluster graph:

 * `Factor`